Make your own schedule, set your own pace—go online!

 As a participant in SARA, Waubonsee is able to offer online courses to students that reside in member states.
 A list of SARA member states is available on the NC-SARA website.
 Contact Online Learning at (630) 466-7900, ext.
 5711 if your home state is not listed as a SARA member.
 You may still be eligible to take online courses.

 In accordance with the Illinois Community College Board requirements regarding the State Authorization Reciprocity Agreement (SARA), Waubonsee Community College must notify out-of-state students of any online courses and programs that may lead to national or state licensure.
 Out-of-state students may not be eligible for licensure based on their home state’s rules and regulations.
 It is highly recommended that you contact the appropriate agency in your home state to determine your eligibility for licensing outside your state.

 Out-of-State Student Complaint Process

 Waubonsee Community College is committed to resolving student complaints in an expeditious and fair manner.
-Online students residing outside of Illinois should resolve any complaints with Waubonsee by contacting the Dean for Online Learning and Center for Teaching, Learning and Technology at (630) 466-2588.
+Online students residing outside of Illinois should resolve any complaints with Waubonsee by following the college's established student complaint process.
+Please refer to the Student Complaint Form.